pubky/mainline/README.md

 The default server implementation has no rate-limiting, you can run your own [custom server](./examples/custom_server.rs) and apply your custom rate-limiting.
 However, that limit/block will only apply _after_ parsing incoming messages, and it won't affect handling incoming responses.

+### Adaptive mode

+The default Adaptive mode will start the node in client mode, and after 15 minutes of running with a publicly accessible address, it will switch to server mode.
+If you want to explicitly start in Server mode, because you know you are not running behind firewall, you can call `Dht::builder().server_mode().build()`, and you can optionally add your known public ip so the node doesn't have to depend on, votes from responding nodes: `Dht::builder().server_mode().public_ip().build()`.

 ## Acknowledgment

 This implementation was possible thanks to [Webtorrent's Bittorrent-dht](https://github.com/webtorrent/bittorrent-dht) as a reference,